matthewdeaves/willow/README.md

 #### MailHog
 Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L63).
 Use [http://localhost:8025](http://localhost:8025) for MailHog.
 It will receive all email sent by Willow CMS on the development environment and give you a nice interface to view it.

+### Production Environment
+There is a separate GitHub Repository for a [production version of Willow CMS for AWS AppRunner](https://github.com/matthewdeaves/willow_cms_production_deployment) with its own guide.

 ### GitHub Actions
 Willow CMS is setup to execute tests with GitHub Actions with [ci.yml](https://github.com/matthewdeaves/willow/blob/main/.github/workflows/ci.yml).
 Willow CMS is tested against PHP 8.1, 8.2 and 8.3.